si-net/SiBot/docs/features.md

 ### Developer productivity
-> [IN Progress] As a developer I want to be able to inspect the complete chat-gpt response in debug mode
+> [DONE] As a developer I want to be able to inspect the complete chat-gpt response in debug mode

-Debug logging is required for this, see below
+Debug mode is enabled by the rust env_logger.
+Improvement would be sl4rs, but not needed yet.
+To run in debug mode see the make file.

-> [In Progress ]As a developer I want to quickly enable debug logging/capabilities quickly which enables me to see raw http responses and requests.
+> [DONE ]As a developer I want to quickly enable debug logging/capabilities quickly which enables me to see raw http responses and requests.

-I need to reserach how to do debug logging in rust correctly and make use of it than, I also need to research how this logging is enabled and disbaled.
+Debug mode is enabled by rust logging framework and env variable 'RUST_LOG'.
+Added convenience method to makefile to quickly debug chat bot.

 > As a developer I need to be able to keep track of the used tokens and the tokens that are left in a chat